News

 ENSO Outlook, Potential 2024-2025 Impacts

-While we are still in an El Niño pattern as of April 2024, numerical model guidance shows strong signals of a changeover to La Niña this summer and into next winter.
+We have officially transitioned into ENSO-neutral conditions, which means El Niño is over.
+The forecast continues to show strong signals of a changeover to La Niña this summer and into the 2024-2025 winter.
 This article will explain what exactly La Niña is and what a La Niña episode could mean for summer weather and the 2024-2025 ski season.

 Check out the current ENSO conditions of the sea surface temperature (SST) anomalies across the equatorial Pacific Ocean.